 Conversion rate figures can also be helpful in determining effective advertising methods.
 This is achieved by monitoring the metrics for different ad copy and how different markets respond to the campaign.
 That way, marketing professionals are able to take decisions of advert design and execution schedules to achieve the best results.

 As a corollary to how marketing professionals use the conversion rate metric, sales people can also use it to determine how their website referrals are actually performing in respect of making a purchase.
-Conversion rates can help salespeople understand the right markets that are yielding desires results so they can direct more energy into those class of consumers.
+Conversion rates can help salespeople understand the right markets that are yielding desired results so they can direct more energy into those classes of consumers.